tom63005/tom63005/README.md

 - 👋 Hi, I’m @tom63005
 - 👀 I’m interested in ...
-Motorola-6800, APF-MP1000, Heathkit ET3400, OS9, Flex.
+Lots o'stuff ..
-- 🌱 I’m currently learning ... about GitHub.
+- * - - for gitHub: Motorola-6800, APF-MP1000, Heathkit ET3400, OS9, CPM, Flex.
-- 💞️ I’m looking to collaborate on ...
-8-bit stuff.
+- 🌱 I’m currently learning ... not to get involved.

 <!---
 tom63005/tom63005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.